alexrainman/nativescript-carousel-view/README.md

 }
 ```

+**Template selector**

-Template selector: it should return a {N} view.
-As you can see in the example, i put each page view in separate file and i load them using builder.
+Template selector should return a valid {N} view.
+As you can see in the example, i put each page in separate file and i load them using builder.
 Also, notice that you have to assign the bindingContext of the returning view.

 ```
 import { ITemplateSelector } from "nativescript-carousel-view";